 - Memorials & Funerals (honouring the importance of police memorials, police funerals, and funerals of retired officers)

 - Branding (ensuring the core values are a constant reminder in all we do)

 - Communications (ensuring all messaging to members or the community were bridged with the themed core values)

 - Veterans & Retirees (caring for those retired veterans of the OPS who built the legacy of the Force over the years, and ensuring they remained part of the family)

 The Veterans & Retirees sub-committee was chaired by then Staff Sergeant Brad Hampson, whose subsequent consultation and work researching best practices across Canadian police services, led to the formation of an ad hoc Board of Directors of retired OPS veterans, for the purpose of forming the current Ottawa Police Veterans Association.
-With great assistance of the Ottawa Police Association (which continues presently under President Matt Skof), the first Board, including Co-Chairs Mark Hayes and Byron Smith, started the building process.
+With great assistance of the Ottawa Police Association President Matt Skof at the time (which continues presently under President Matt Cox), the first Board, including Co-Chairs Mark Hayes and Byron Smith, and OPS Liaison Brad Hampson, started the building process.
 Member Scott Lawson assisted greatly in the start-up as well.
 The OPVA is and has always been led by a volunteer Board of Directors.

 The first Board of Directors was confirmed in 2014 at the first Annual General Meeting (AGM) held in October of that year.
 With extensive financial and legal assistance from the Ottawa Police Association, a constitution was developed along with granting of provincial incorporation as a not for profit corporation on 17 June 2015, officially forming the OPVA.
 Annual elections are held at the AGM for 9 positions on the Board of Directors and a Constitution and By Laws were created to manage OPVA business.